 3. Prime your surfaces.
 This tip goes for all types of exterior surface, not just masonry or wood.
 Primer improves grip and provides even porosity across all surfaces.

 Just make sure that your primer base is the same composition as your paint.
 Acrylic or latex paint will not stick to an oil-based surface.

 4. Caulk around trim, windows, doors, and any other gaps.
 This will seal them from weather and keep paint from seeping into cracks.

-Reading this list sheds light on why many property owners turn these projects over to professional Vegas painters.
+Reading this list (and our blog here) sheds light on why many property owners turn these projects over to professional Vegas painters.

 Colors and Finishes That Best Withstand Weather, According to a Las Vegas Painter

 The color and finish can make or break your paint job.
 Darker colors require more maintenance overall, and light colors tend to show stains and imperfections.
 Dark color also hold heat, fade faster, and suffer moisture damage more than lighter shades.

 In general, the longest lasting exterior paint colors are in the beige/brown family.
 These neutral tones also blend better with surrounding structures and natural settings.
 In hot, arid climates such as those experienced by Vegas residents, reds, yellows, greens, and blue shades break down faster due to UV exposure.

 As for finishes, the body of the structure will look best with a flat finish.
 Eggshell or satin look nice, too, and they’re easier to clean than flat paint.
 Save the semi-gloss, enamel, or high gloss finishes for trim and doors.

 How to Get Long-Lasting Exterior Paint Results